 The combination of these factors makes altitude sickness take effect within a day or two of being at much higher elevations than you’re used to.

 For example, we live 8 feet above sea level in Florida.
 We have stronger air pressure, lots of oxygen in our air-mix, and the climate is extremely humid.
 Even though it gets hot where we live, we have water all around us and it thickens our air, keeping our bodies and insides moist and comfortable.
 Traveling to adverse climates impacts us physically very quickly.
+When we do trips to Colorado National Parks, we get hit with it!

 Where do you experience altitude sickness?